omaryup/omaryup/README.md

 - 👋 Hi, I’m @omaryup
-- 👀 I am a Finance major with over 3 years of experience in Asset Management and trade settlement Operations supporting different businesses such as Fixed Income, Real Estate, Capital Group, and Retirement.
+- 👀 I am a Finance major with over 3 years of experience in Asset Management and trade settlement Operations.
+- 🎯 I have worked with different businesses such as Fixed Income, Real Estate, Capital Group, and Retirement.
 - 🌱 I am highly interested in pursuing a career in Data and passionate about technology, and its applications to Finance.
-- 💞️ Fun fact about myself: I love stargazing, and I am a self-taught drummer.
+- 💞️ Fun fact about myself: I love stargazing 🌌 , and I am a self-taught drummer 🎼.

 <!---